nagymathev/TopdownShooter/README.md

 - Make the wave "wait for empty" option work
 - Graphics for various things:
 -  powerups,
--  weapons,
+-  weapons (in hand, different bullets for different weapons, muzzle flash)
+-  damage, kills (e.g. bug blood that stays on the ground instead of explosion)
+-  enemies to SHOW when they attack ("animation"; they have an internal counter!)
 -  enemies,
 -  character,
--  damage, kills (e.g. bug blood that stays on the ground instead of explosion)
--  enemies to SHOW when they attack ("animation"; they )
 - Audio for various things:
 -  footsteps
 -  damage, kills (e.g. bug squeak)